GEOS-ESM/jedi_bundle/README.md

 ./buildscripts/build_discover.sh -h
 ```

-Then to see the available options for use with the build script you can issue:
+To see the available options for use with the build script you can issue:

 ```
 ./buildscripts/build_discover.sh -h